CooperRiis Healing Community

 At CooperRiis, we empower residents to take ownership of their recovery journey.
 Rather than focus on an illness or mental health diagnosis, we shift the resident’s focus to wellness and possibility.
 Upon arrival, each resident writes or articulates a personal Dream Statement, laying out their hopes for the future.
 Throughout the recovery process, the Dream Statement serves as a roadmap for each resident as they work toward their valued goals.

-Known as “85Z,” our city campus is set on four wooded acres in the historic Montford neighborhood, close to downtown and the University of North Carolina at Asheville.
-It features a horticulture room, an art studio, woodshop, exercise facilities and vegetable and herb gardens.
-Most Asheville campus residents travel around the area to community work and volunteering activities.
+Known as “85Z,” our city campus is set on four wooded acres in the historic Montford neighborhood, and is home to the College Program at CooperRiis.
+The program enables residents to pursue higher education while they are in residential treatment.
+85Z also features a horticulture room, art studio, woodshop, exercise facilities, and vegetable and herb gardens, as well as work and volunteer opportunities in the greater Asheville community.

 Mill Spring Campus

 “The Farm” campus is our 94-acre working farm located in the foothills of the Blue Ridge Mountains in the heart of horse country 45 minutes south of Asheville.
 The peaceful, bucolic campus includes an art barn and woodshop, lake, forest trails, and four acres of organic gardens and greenhouses.
 Farm residents spend the majority of their week on campus, with weekend trips into nearby towns.

 We believe in the hope our transitional living program gives our residents and their families as they progress on their journey toward independent living.
-Our two-phased program, which follows successful completion of the residential program in Asheville, is dedicated to growing and nurturing educational, vocational, social and life skills over time in a community setting which leads to a resident living independently with continued support as needed for ongoing life, education and work goals.
+Our two-phased program, which follows successful completion of our psychiatric residential program in Asheville, is dedicated to growing and nurturing educational, vocational, social and life skills over time in a community setting which leads to a resident living independently with continued support as needed for ongoing life, education and work goals.